-Click the photo above to view full size.
-If you’d like to enjoy it as your desktop wallpaper, right click the large version, select “Set as Desktop Background,” and choose the “Stretch” option to fit to your screen.
-Bask in the early morning glow every time you turn on your computer, and enjoy.
+Click the photo above to download the full size version.
+If you’d like to enjoy it as your desktop wallpaper, right click the large photo, select “Set as Desktop Background,” and choose the “Stretch” option to fit to your screen.
+Start up with a fresh new morning every time you turn on your computer, and enjoy.

 ‘Tis the season of giving, although in this modern age it may be more accurate to say that it’s the season of shopping.
 Judging by the influx of gift guides already lining the pages of blogs both big and small, I’d have to assume that everyone already has more ideas for their holiday handouts than they know what to do with.
 If you’re anything like me though, these lists serve not to inspire better offerings to share with loved ones, but to capture my own desires.
 No matter if I’m looking at suggestions geared towards photographers or lumberjacks, I promise you I’ll find at least one purchase to add to my personal wish list, coming up empty handed yet again for my family and friends.
 Am I just easy to please, or has it become more difficult to shop for others, with all of their particular preferences?
 Nothing ever seems like just the right kind of gift, balancing gracefully between the grey areas of useless junk and utilitarian items for work.
 How can I inject a bit of whimsy into the everyday, and where on earth can I find such a rarity?